 Enhance your benefits package

-Benefits like flex scheduling and remote work opportunities matter to employees now more than ever; 37 percent of employees leave their current job for one that offers remote work opportunities.
+Benefits like flex scheduling and remote work opportunities matter to employees now more than ever: 91 percent of employees want the option to work from home even after the pandemic.
 The perks you offer are an integral part of your employee value proposition (EVP) and a direct reflection of your company culture.

 Use information collected during exit and stay interviews to refine your employer offerings with benefits that employees want.
 Showing you care about your people as human beings, not just employees, will help you earn their trust and respect as an empathetic employer.
 This reputation will also help you attract and retain great talent; 77 percent of employees would work longer hours and 60 percent would accept less pay to have an empathetic employer.